Where is God when your prayers go unanswered?

 Didn’t you believe enough?

-As part of a blog share, I reposted a link to my “word” of the year.
+As part of a blog share, I reposted a link to my “word” of the year for 2016.
 Another writer noticed the post was from last year so she asked,

 How did it end?
 It’s always fun to know the ending.

 FUN, she said it would be fun.
 Boy was she was wrong, it was anything but fun.

 The question came through my website, but if you looked at my face you would have seen my eyes shift.
 You know, that right brain/left brain stuff.
 People unconsciously look one way when recalling a memory and another way when formulating an idea.
 Not saying I’m lying, I’m just trying to figure out how to answer.